ChumBoxBaron/Vibe-Coded-Name-Generator/README.md

 ## Example Outputs

-The baseball name generator is already producing authentic-sounding vintage baseball player names.
+### Baseball Name Generator

+The baseball name generator produces authentic-sounding vintage baseball player names from the 1845-1920 era.
+Names are generated with a 35% chance of including a nickname (deliberately tuned below the actual 85% historical rate to ensure better variety).
+The generator prevents duplicate nicknames within a single batch of results, ensuring maximum variety.

 Here are some sample outputs from our current implementation:

 ```
 1. Fred "Red" Ellam